cpedro/cpedro.github.io/_tech/get_ip_info.md

 }
 ```

-The script also uses `jq` command that parses JSON.
+The script also uses the `jq` command that parses JSON.
 To get this, you can
 install it by running:

 ### MacOS: